PT, PhD, PCS, FAPTA

 Physical Therapy and Rehabilitation Sciences Department

-Dr. Chiarello is a Professor, board certified specialist in pediatric physical therapy, and the Director of the PhD Program in the Department of Physical Therapy and Rehabilitation Sciences.
+Dr. Chiarello is a Professor, board certified specialist in pediatric physical therapy, and the Director of the PhD, DHSc, and Pediatric Certificate Programs in the Department of Physical Therapy and Rehabilitation Sciences.
 She received her doctoral degree from Hahnemann University.

 View Biographical Sketch of Dr. Chiarello (PDF)